 Apart from being extremely tasty, lamb is also known to be high in nutritional content.
 Here are some of the health benefits of eating lamb:

-- Being a good source of protein, it contributes to the increased protein requirement in pregnancy.
-This helps in the growth and development of your fetus (1).
+- Being a good source of protein, lamb contributes to the increased protein requirement in pregnancy.
+Consuming protein-rich foods during pregnancy can support the growth and development of your fetus.
+It can also help with muscle development (1).

 - Lamb is rich in iron, which could raise your hemoglobin level.
 It helps in the formation of red blood cells.
 The iron in lamb gets absorbed easily in your body because iron is more readily absorbed from animal protein (1) (2).